05 — Making It Beautiful

 stdpal_0/1/2: Light themes (white/cream backgrounds)stdpal_3: Light blue/tealstdpal_4: Dark blue-gray#405868— closest to what I wanted

-Rather than modifying the standard palettes (which would affect every menu in the game), I had Claude create gGearUIPalette — a custom 16-color palette loaded at BG palette slot 15:
+Rather than modifying the standard palettes — which would touch every menu in the game — Claude created gGearUIPalette, a custom 16-color palette loaded at BG palette slot 15:

 const u16 gGearUIPalette[16] = {